 Below are some relevant publications including book chapters and papers (go to my page on academia.edu for more information and links to publications.)
-The list includes my recent guide to using mental imagery in counselling and psychotherapy published by Routledge.
-You can view a description here on the publishers website.
+The list includes my guide to using mental imagery in counselling and psychotherapy published by Routledge.
+You can view a description here on the Routledge website.
 You can also listen here to a talk on the inclusive approach explained in my book (delivered to the Hampstead Psychotherapy Club in November 2015).

 - Thomas, V. (2017).
 ‘Towards a deeper integration of creative methods in counselling: Some thoughts about frameworks for practice’, British Journal of Counselling and Guidance, published online at doi: 10.1080/03069885.2017.1394443